Famous people and celebrities born in 1921

 Famous American actor and former professional baseball player best known for his starring role in the TV series 'The Rifleman'.

-- May 2 Satyajit Ray
+- May 4 Sugar Ray Robinson

 - May 31 Alida Valli